 Designing For Nonverbal Purchase Drivers

-Ghost energy speaks fun and flavorful throughout the entire look and feel.
+Ghost energy shines through in a fun and flavorful way throughout the entire look and feel.
 From floating gummies to Pac-Man referencing ghosts, Ghost speaks to the inner child needing caffeine and stimulants to feel youthful energy.

 Nonverbal purchase drivers also encourage greater brand identity and brand recall.
-A proper design ensures the correct target audience takes notice of your packaging.
-Creativity alone won’t get the job done.
+A well-designed packaging ensures that the correct target audience takes notice.
+Creativity alone wonโt get the job done.
 Nonverbal purchase drivers must speak to their buyer persona.

 A Look Back At Popular Energy Drink Companies

 Competitors come and go from the energy drink market.
 Our experience tells us those novel ideas are not enough.
-Without a strong brand strategy, package testing, and proper execution, the next best energy drink becomes the next catastrophic mistake.
+Without a strong brand strategy, effective package testing, and proper execution, the next best energy drink can become the next catastrophic mistake.

-This Austrian energy drink continues to be one of the bestselling energy drinks in the world.
-Their boots-on-the-ground marketing efforts and the “Red Bull gives you wings” slogan make for a successful energy drink formula.
+This Austrian energy drink remains one of the world’s bestselling energy drinks.
+Their boots-on-the-ground marketing efforts, combined with the โRed Bull gives you wingsโ slogan, make for a successful energy drink formula.

-The Red Bull packaging strategy includes the tall yet thin aluminum that quickly became the signature packaging design for energy drinks.
-The can is ideal for its portability, grip ability, and durability.
+The Red Bull packaging strategy features tall yet thin aluminum cans that quickly became the signature design for energy drinks.
+The can is ideal for its portability, gripability, and durability.

-Differentiating yourself from the crowd is one thing, but they can have become such a symbol, taking a different packaging approach risks consumers’ recognition.
-When looking to stand out, test your packaging innovation against the industry standard to ensure that your point of differentiation isn’t a distraction.
+Differentiating yourself from the crowd is one thing, but it can become so significant that taking a different packaging approach risks losing consumersโ recognition.
+When looking to stand out, test your packaging innovation against the industry standard to ensure that your point of differentiation isnโt a distraction.

 Fun Fact: Red Bull Packages are 100% recyclable and cost-efficient.
 Another win for the Red Bull can design.

-The colors of Red Bull include bright clean lines.
-Marketing for Red Bull is towards young athletes who are into extreme sports.
+The colors of Red Bull include bright, clean lines.
+Marketing for Red Bull targets young athletes who are involved in extreme sports.
 Matching their demographic, the symmetrical image of fighting bulls suggests power and endurance.
-You can almost picture a couple of BMXers and Formula 1 drivers seeing their image in these powerful beasts of burden.
+You can almost picture a couple of BMX riders and Formula 1 drivers seeing their image reflected in these powerful beasts of burden.

 Monster Energy Drink